๐Ÿ‘‰๐Ÿป Break Free from Traumaโ€”Explore the Holistic Trauma Resetโ„ข

 Some trauma survivors may find DBT challenging or not respond well to this therapy.
 One potential reason for this is that DBT can focus on distress tolerance and acceptance, which may be difficult for some trauma survivors.

-Trauma can lead to feelings of shame, self-blame, and a sense of being out of control.
-These feelings may be exacerbated by a focus on acceptance and tolerance.
-Again, because your brain developed differently, your brain doesn’t know how to process intense emotions like others.
+In addition, trauma can lead to feelings of shame, self-blame, and a sense of being out of control, which is difficult to express in front of others.
+These feelings can be exacerbated by a focus on acceptance and tolerance.
+Again, because your brain develops differently, your brain doesn’t know how to process intense emotions like others.

 Eye movement desensitization and reprocessing (EMDR)